Ro-netizen004/GradAdmissionPredictor/README.md

 # Graduate Admission Predictor
 Link to site: https://gradadmissionpredictor.onrender.com/

+Note: On the free Render plan, the backend may spin down after periods of inactivity.
+This means the first request after inactivity may take longer to respond, as the server needs to “wake up.”
+Subsequent requests are faster.

 A web application that predicts the chance of admission to graduate programs using a Linear Regression model built with Scikit-Learn.
 The model uses various academic and application parameters to provide a probability score that helps prospective students assess their chances of admission.

 ## Features